dillwang/SHA256-Bitcoin/README.md

 ## Optimizations

 1. **SHA-256 Optimization:**
    - Reduced word memory requirements for message expansion, cutting cycles from ~4000 to 175.
+This optimization provides a speedup of 22 times.
 2. **Bitcoin Hashing Optimization:**
    - Parallelization of 16 SHA-256 modules, significantly accelerating nonce exploration.